-Not everyone will receive results because, for example, we may find nothing to return.
-This is a research project to make discoveries about health and risk of disease.
-We have only recently started processing the donated samples and are working on ways, that if we do find medically important results, to return these to individual participants.
+Not everyone will receive results because for most individual participants we will find nothing of medical importance to return.
+It is important to remember that this is primarily a research project to make general discoveries about health and risk of disease using data analysis of large populations.
+We have only recently started processing the individual donated samples.
+We are working on ways to return medically important results to individual participants in a sensitive and ethical manner.

 We are not related to 23 & me.
 The Colorado Center for Personalized Medicine has some very clever scientists that study population genetics and we hope that we will be able to return ancestry information to those participants that want to receive it.

 The Biobank has now consented over 87,000 people to take part in the study.
 In August of 2018, we expanded enrollment across the UCHealth system by using My Health Connection as our online consenting platform.